LucaOstra/LucaOstra/README.md

 Hi here ✨ I am Luca

-* 🚀 Let's collaborate: I am interested in Data Science and application of ML and AI in social sciences and socially responsible projects.
+* 🚀 Let's collaborate: I am interested in Data Science and application of ML and AI in social sciences and AI for Good.
 * 👩🏻‍💻 Work: Currently, I am working in the MIPT — Moscow Institute of Physics and Technology - in the Marketing domain.